kulayddon/Teye-Contracts/CONTRIBUTING.md

 - Join our Discord community
 - Tag maintainers in issues

-Thank you for contributing! 👁️
+Thank you for your contribution! 👁️